LinkedIn for Financial Advisors: How to Attract High-Net-Worth Clients

 Trust is the currency of financial advice.
 Nobody hands over their life savings to someone they found through a flashy ad.
 They choose advisors they know, respect, and trust.

 LinkedIn is a trust-building machine.
 Every post you publish, every comment you leave, every article you write adds to your credibility.
 Prospects observe you for weeks or months before reaching out.
 By the time they book a meeting, they already believe in your expertise.
+That dynamic is the opposite of cold calling, where you interrupt someone who does not know you and ask for their time.

 Weak headline: "CFP | Vice President at Morgan Stanley Wealth Management"